-- Continued failure to retain Forms CT-8453 or attachments, or both; - Failure to supply DRS with Forms CT-8453 or attachments or both upon request; - Use of unapproved software; - · Rejection of transmitted returns; - Disclosure of facts or conduct of a disreputable nature that reflect adversely on the program; or - Purposeful submission of fraudulent returns.
+- Use of unapproved software; - Rejection of transmitted returns; - Disclosure of facts or conduct of a disreputable nature that reflect adversely on the program; or - Purposeful submission of fraudulent returns.

 DRS makes every attempt to assist participants in resolving problems.
 However, repeat offenders will be suspended from the program.